 The school's involvement in Welshmedium activities Graig Urdd- Visit their camps, participate in sporting events, Arts and Craft.
 Eisteddfod Marianglas.
 Talwrn Urdd Eisteddfod y Talwrn Positive Both of the existing schools take part in Welsh-medium activities.
 The proposal will enable the children to socialise with a larger percentage of children who speak Welsh fluently at school.
-Use of the school by Graig Talwrn The new school will the area for learning Welsh None Promote the Language with non Welsh parents i.e. Menter Môn has a stall in parents evenings, share information about events through the school, presentation to new parents about bilingualism.
-Neutral continue to be used for offering the provision of Welsh lessons.
+Use of the school by the area for learning Welsh Graig None Talwrn Promote the Language with non Welsh parents i.e. Menter Môn has a stall in parents evenings, share information about events through the school, presentation to new parents about bilingualism.
+Neutral The new school will continue to be used for offering the provision of Welsh lessons.

-Member of staff at the breakfast club (learner) Attending lessons and practicing reading Welsh with the children The ability of teaching staff to teach through the medium of Welsh Graig All members of staff are fluent and confident.
-100% Talwrn All members of teaching staff, teach through the medium of Welsh.
-100% Neutral The two schools provides education through the medium of Welsh, and there will be no change in the linguistic status The ability of support staff to assist through the medium of Welsh Graig All members of staff are fluent and confident 100% the support staff, Neutral The two schools provides education through the medium of Welsh, and there will be no change in the linguistic status
+at the club ( Atten lesso pract readi ns and The ability of teaching staff to teach through the medium of Welsh staff are fluent teach and confident. teach 100% the m embers of ing staff, through redium of h.
+100% Neutral The two schools provides education through the medium of Welsh, and there will be no change in the linguistic status The ability of support staff to assist through the medium of Welsh staff are fluent the stand confident support the nembers of Neutral The two schools provides education through the medium of Welsh, and there will be no change in the linguistic status

 The percentage of governors who are Welsh speakers Graig All members are fluent and confident 100% Talwrn 100% Neutral The language composition of the group will depend on the election process of the Governing Body in the future.
-However, the Governing Body will support the aim and objectives of The Authority's Language policy.
-The language that is used mostly during meetings Governors, PTA and Staff Graig Welsh Talwrn Welsh Neutral The meetings will support the aim and objectives of The Authority's Language policy.
+However, the Governing Body will support the aim and objectives of The Authority's Language The language that is used mostly during meetings Governors, PTA and Staff Graig Welsh Talwrn Welsh Neutral The meetings will support the aim and objectives of The Authority's Language policy.